DFE-Digital/get-into-teaching-app/app/views/content/international-returners/_support-for-teachers-of-shortage-subjects.md

 * online courses and webinars
 * membership of our closed Facebook group

-To sign up for personalised support, register with [Get an adviser](/tta-service) or call the Return to teaching helpline on 0800 085
-0971 (charges may apply for calls made from overseas).
+[Get an adviser](/tta-service) or call the return to teaching helpline on 0800 085 0971 (charges may apply for calls made from overseas).